-Al: Ambiguous (Alphabetic or Ideograph)
+AI: Ambiguous (Alphabetic or Ideograph)

 Some characters that ordinarily act like alphabetic or symbol characters (which have the AL line breaking class) are treated like ideographs (line breaking class ID) in certain East Asian legacy contexts.
 Their line breaking behavior therefore depends on the context.
-In the absence of appropriate context information, they are treated as class AL, but see the note at the end of this description.
+In the absence of appropriate context information, they are treated as class AL, see the note at the end of this description.

-As originally defined, the line break class AI contained all characters with East Asian Width property A (ambiguous width) that would otherwise be AL in this classification.
-They take the AL line breaking class only when their resolved width is N (narrow) and take the line breaking class ID when their resolved width is W (wide).
-For more information on East Asian Width and how to resolve it, see Unicode Standard Annex #11, East Asian Width [EAW].
+As originally defined, the line break class AI contained all characters with East_Asian_Width value A (ambiguous width) that would otherwise be AL in this classification.
+For more information on East_Asian_Width and how to resolve it, see Unicode Standard Annex #11, East Asian Width [EAW].